When we’re planning a new website for a client, the usual question comes up.

 Site visitors aren’t the only ones reading your blog posts.
 Google is too.
 The big G sends its computer bots to go through all of your site pages.
 If it finds new posts, it’s a sign your site is active and updated – both good things in Google’s eyes.

 The more activity it sees with new posts and links, the more likely that Google will rank your site higher in searches.
 And that, my business friends, is how you get more visitors (and prospects) to your website.

 That question is part of a now-famous example of how blogging revived a business.

 Marcus Sheridan, the owner of a pool company in Virginia, was in danger of losing his business after the last recession.
 He had to cut all of his advertising, so tried a free company blog instead.

 In this blog, he answered questions pool companies rarely answer online.
 And it worked.
 His business appeared at the top of local searches for questions like: “How much does a fiberglass pool cost?” and “What are the problems and issues with fiberglass pools?”
 This brought him a lot of attention.

 His company is now a multi-million dollar business and he still updates the original post that started it all.

 And guess what?
-Even though this success story happened in 2013 and appeared in the New York Times, there are still many business owners today who are hesitant to answer questions like these online.
+Even though this success story happened in 2013 and appeared in the New York Times, there are still many business owners today who are hesitant to discuss prices online.